Aristotle said in his Nicomachean Ethics book:

 Research also supports this idea; with the recollection of information being higher when we experience things ourselves, rather than being told about concepts or observing.

 Experiential learning is effective but not everyone can easily learn by doing.
-However, with the rapid development of virtual reality (VR) over the last few years, people can learn through experience inside a virtual world from any location.
+However, with the rapid development of immersive learning technology such as virtual reality (VR) over the last few years, people can learn through experience from any location.

 What is experiential learning?